Getting started with your first ALPACA game

 2. Install Spine into the default folder.

-4. With pac.exe you can start the game.
+4. Run pac.exe to start the game.

-6. For Lua Scripting it's recommand to use VS Code with a Lua extension like LuaHelper.
+6. For Lua scripting it's recommended to use VS Code with a Lua extension like Lua.

-Setup your PC for engine development (Windows / Mac / Linux)
+Setting up your PC for engine development (Windows / Mac / Linux)

-1. Clone the ALPACA repository with git via git clone --recurse https://github.com/pinguin999/ALPACA.git or clone it with the GutHub Desktop client.
+1. Clone the ALPACA repository with git via git clone --recurse https://github.com/pinguin999/ALPACA.git or clone it with the GutHub desktop client.

-2. Setup your Mac or Linux for JNGL development.
+2. Set up your Mac or Linux for JNGL development.
 Or Windows development

 What's in the demo game?

-What you can learn from the demo game
+What you can learn from the demo

-Add a Spine object
+Adding a Spine object

 2. Open Spine and click New Project

-5. Save the Spine file in data-src/dog/dog.spine
+5. Save the Spine file to data-src/dog/dog.spine

 {